embabel/java-agent-template/README.md

 - An injected demo showing how any Spring component can be injected with an Embabel `Ai` instance to enable it to perform LLM operations.
+- A configuration bean demonstrating how to integrate OpenAI-compatible models (Gemini) with conditional loading based on environment variables.
 - A simple agent
 - Unit tests for an agent verifying prompts and hyperparameters